haripriya1028/NiyamNetra/README.md

 ## OCR Pipeline

-NiyamNetra uses PaddleOCR to extract textual information from product packaging.
+NiyamNetra uses **PaddleOCR** to extract textual information from product packaging.

 The OCR pipeline consists of:

-1. Image Input
+### 1. Image Input

 Front and back images of the product package are provided as input.

-2. Image Preprocessing
+### 2. Image Preprocessing

 OpenCV-based image preprocessing is used to improve the quality of package images and make text easier to detect.

-3. Text Detection and Recognition
+### 3. Text Detection and Recognition

 PaddleOCR detects text regions within the package image and recognizes the text present in those regions.

-4. Text Processing
+### 4. Text Processing

 The extracted text is cleaned and processed before being passed to the compliance module.

-5. Declaration Identification
+### 5. Declaration Identification

 Relevant declarations are identified from the extracted package information.

 Examples include:

-Manufacturer / Packer / Importer
+- Manufacturer / Packer / Importer
-Net quantity
+- Net quantity
-MRP
+- MRP
-Manufacturing / Packing / Import date
+- Manufacturing / Packing / Import date
-Consumer care details
+- Consumer care details

-6. Compliance Validation
+### 6. Compliance Validation

 The extracted declarations are passed to the compliance engine, where they are checked against predefined compliance rules.

 ## Compliance Engine

-The compliance engine evaluates whether the required declarations are present and satisfy the defined validation rules.

-## ⚖️ Compliance Engine

 The compliance engine evaluates whether the required declarations are present and satisfy the defined validation rules.